Mixaill/Ryzentosh-ASUS-X570-PRIMEPRO/README.md

 # Ryzentosh @ ASUS PRIME X570-PRO

-OpenCore config for my PC
+OpenCore config for Zen2 and ASUS Prime X570-PRO based installations.

 ## What does not work